 This is what we like to call the Truth Burden.

 You leave to serve on a mission trip.
-Everyone tells you you’re crazy, you field endless questions and concerns from people who’ve never even been to that location about how it’s dangerous (because the news said so) and you’ll be too far from home and “what will you even eat while you are there?”
+Everyone tells you you’re crazy, you field endless questions and concerns from people who’ve never even been to that location about how it’s dangerous (because the news said so) or that you’ll be too far from home or “what will you even eat while you are there?”

 You ignore their concerns and go, you follow the voice of Christ in your life, even-though it wasn’t the popular thing to do.
 And you have an incredible experience.